 • Place the camera the water connectors to be lateral side.
-Do not place the panel of the camera, which connectors are located, to be at the bottom (D block ventilation openings.). -- a.
+Do not place the rear panel of the camera, which connectors are located, to be at the bottom (Do not block ventilation openings.).

+a.
 Lens mount

-C15440-20UP can be attached to C-mount lens or an optics system.
-C15440-20UP01 can be attached to F-mount lens or an optics system.
+C14440-20UP can be attached to C-mount lens or an optics system.
+C14440-20UP01 can be attached to F-mount lens or an optics system.